ichbinhandsome/LLM_Reader/README.md

 ## 🎯 Usage

 - **Chat**: Type messages and get streaming responses
-- **Upload Files**: Select "PDF Document" and/or "Image" to show upload options
+- **Upload Files**: Select "PDF Document", "Image", and/or "Website URL" to show upload options
 - **PDF Upload**: Upload PDFs to analyze documents and ask questions about content
 - **Image Upload**: Upload images for analysis (supported by default `gemma3:4b` model or specialized vision models)
+- **Website Retrieval**: Enter any website URL to extract and analyze its content using Jina Reader API
+  - Works without API key (with rate limits)
+  - Optional Jina API key for better performance and higher rate limits
 - **Reset**: Clear conversation and uploaded content
 - **Model Selection**: Use `--model` parameter to specify which Ollama model to use
 - **Auto Cleanup**: Model is automatically unloaded when stopping the interface (Ctrl+C)